-- For articles, notes, or Issues in Review essays: an abstract of 100 words maximum has been included.
-For book reviews and review essays: a one-sentence abstract has been included (eg. "This review essay discusses X [general topic]" or "This review considers Y [title of the book you are reviewing]").
+- For articles, notes, or Issues in Review essays: we require an abstract of 100 words maximum.
+For book reviews and review essays: we require a one-sentence abstract (eg. "This review essay discusses X [general topic]" or "This review considers Y [title of the book you are reviewing]").
 Please be prepared to upload your abstract on the submission metadata page.

 - An author biography (maximum 100 words) in the following format is required (to be submitted as part of the submission metadata): [NAME] [the email address which you want published] is a [master's or doctoral student, lecturer, reader, assistant, associate, or full professor, independent scholar] in the [department (as applicable)] at [University (as applicable)].
 Give any pertinent details about recent publications or current project that you wish to announce.

 - Transcriptions from MSS are rendered according to REED guidelines (for example, using italics for expansions).
 Please consult the Paleography Guide (REED Style).